 Is it possible to cross into Mexico from the park?

 Yes, visitors can legally cross into Mexico through the Boquillas Crossing Port of Entry.
-This Class B port of entry is open from 9:00am-6:00pm, Friday to Monday during summer months, and 8:00am-5:00pm, Wednesday to Sunday during the winter.
+This Class B port of entry (pedestrian only) is open from 9:00 am-4:00 pm, Friday to Monday during summer months, and 9:00 am-4:00 pm, Wednesday to Sunday during the winter.
 A valid passport is required for everyone to cross.

 What camping options are available in the park?